 Our education students receive ongoing support during their professional placements

 If your goal to become a teacher but you’re worried about that first day of your professional placement standing in front of a class, we have you covered.
 As a preservice teacher, you’ll be with a teacher equipped with mentoring tools to help guide you.
 That’s because we offer free NESA-approved professional learning (Mentoring for Effective Teaching) for all teachers who undertake to support our students in their care.

-Moreover, all our School of Education students, no matter where they are located, are supported by a university adviser, so you’ll receive ongoing support throughout your professional experience during your teaching degree.
+Moreover, all our students, no matter where they are located, are supported by a university adviser, so you’ll receive ongoing support throughout your during your teaching degree.
 If you wish to explore living somewhere new as a preservice teacher, our numerous partnership arrangements with schools and centres in NSW, QLD, in rural and remote areas of Australia, and in state, independent and Catholic settings, enable you to do this.

 Our industry partnerships also include opportunities for student scholarships and additional work in schools.